GoncharukBro/react-mask-field/README.md

 };
 ```

+When modifying values, it is important to note that values passed directly to the MaskField component are always used as default values.
+If the `modify` function returns `undefined`, the default values will be used for processing, this is also applicable pointwise for a specific property, returning it as `undefined`.

-> Note that changing a value outside the control of the MaskField component may cause an incorrect display or incorrect value transmission.
+> Always use the `modify` function to modify a value, this will ensure that the data is in sync with your state and that the field value is displayed correctly.
+Changing the value outside the control of the MaskField component may result in incorrect display of the value or the transmission of incorrect data to external services.

 ## Integration with custom components